COMP4350-Team2/Backend/docs/sprint_2_worksheet.md

 ## Profiler
 We use the pyinstrument library to run a profiler on our API.
-The latest profiler run with an attempt to visit every endpoint is in the following folder:
+The latest profiler results with an attempt to visit every endpoint is located in the [docs/sprint_2_profiler](docs/sprint_2_profiler).

+The slowest endpoint is the `api/v2/user_list_ingredients/set_ingredient`.
+The reason being it is calling the database twice the amount another endpoint would as it is editing two different objects in the database wheras other endpoints are just editing one object in the database.

+This could be possibly fixed by making the save run once instead of twice by using something similar to django bulk_commit command or transaction command, hence sending the database request once.
+But this is something that needs to be explored as this command from Django might not work well with the Mongo database (our current setup).

 ## Last Dash
 #### Backend